- Microsoft Defender for Endpoint Plan 1

 The same list of indicators is honored by the prevention agent.
 Meaning, if Microsoft Defender Antivirus is the primary Antivirus configured, the matched indicators will be treated according to the settings.
 For example, if the action is "Alert and Block", Microsoft Defender Antivirus will prevent file executions (block and remediate) and a corresponding alert will be raised.
 On the other hand, if the Action is set to "Allow", Microsoft Defender Antivirus will not detect nor block the file from being run.

 Automated investigation and remediation engine

 The automated investigation and remediation behave the same.
 If an indicator is set to "Allow", Automated investigation and remediation will ignore a "bad" verdict for it.
 If set to "Block", Automated investigation and remediation will treat it as "bad".

 EnableFileHashComputation setting computes the file hash for the cert and file IoC during file scans.
 It supports IoC enforcement of hashes and certs belong to trusted applications.
 It will be concurrently enabled and disabled with the allow or block file setting.

 When creating a new indicator (IoC), one or more of the following actions are available:

 - Allow – the IoC will be allowed to run on your devices.

 - Audit – an alert will be triggered when the IoC runs.

 - Warn – the IoC will prompt a warning that the user can bypass

 - Block execution - the IoC will not be allowed to run.

 - Block and remediate - the IoC will not be allowed to run and a remediation action will be applied to the IoC.

-Using Warn mode will prompt your users with a warning if they open a risky app.
-The prompt won't block them from using the app, but you can provide a custom message and links to a company page that describes appropriate usage of the app.
+Using Warn mode will prompt your users with a warning if they open a risky app or website.
+The prompt won't block them from allowing the application or website to run, but you can provide a custom message and links to a company page that describes appropriate usage of the app.
 Users can still bypass the warning and continue to use the app if they need.
 For more information, see Govern apps discovered by Microsoft Defender for Endpoint.